Introduction

 - Deregistration threshold is set at £88,000.

-- Making Tax Digital for VAT is now compulsory for all VAT-registered businesses, regardless of turnover.
+- Making Tax Digital for VAT is now compulsory for all VAT-registered businesses, regardless of turnover

-Your VAT obligations in 2025 include:
+Your VAT obligations include:

 - Keeping digital records using approved software